arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 - Understand how a "for loop" works
 - Write simple "for loop"s in Bash
 - Understand how an "if/then" statement works
-- Write "if/then" statements
-- Combine loops and conditional statements to create powerful code.
+- Recognize and reuse "if/then" statements in Bash

 @end